Niranjan24491/HTML5-Standards-Doc/content/tags/bdi.md

 +++

-The HTML <bdi> Element (or Bi-Directional Isolation Element) isolates a span of text that might be formatted in a different direction from other text outside it.
+The HTML <span class='tag-span'>&lt;bdi&gt;</span> Element (or Bi-Directional Isolation Element) isolates a span of text that might be formatted in a different direction from other text outside it.

 <h3>Need for this tag</h3>
-This element is useful when embedding text with an unknown directionality, from a database for example, inside text with a fixed directionality.
+The <span class='tag-span'>&lt;bdi&gt;</span> element is useful when embedding text with an unknown directionality, from a database for example, inside text with a fixed directionality.

 {{% notice note %}}
   Though the same visual effect can be achieved using the CSS rule unicode-bidi: isolate on a <span> or another text-formatting element, the semantic meaning is only conveyed by the <bdi> element.
 Especially, browsers are allowed to ignore CSS styling.
 In such a case, the text would still be correctly displayed using the HTML element, but will become garbage when using the CSS styling to convey semantic.